Salamat Ahuoiza Aliu

 Salamat Ahuoiza Aliu is a Nigerian neurosurgeon.

 Early life and education

-Salamat Ahuoiza Aliu, was born in Ilorin, Kwara state, north Central Nigeria in 1980, but she is a native of Okene, Kogi State.
-She attended the medical school in the University of Ilorin to get her first degree.
-She trained and specialized in neurosurgery at Usmanu Danfodiyo University under Prof BB Shehu.
+Salamat Ahuoiza Aliu, was born in Ilorin, Kwara State, North Central, Nigeria, in 1980, but she is a native of Okene, Kogi State.
+She attended the medical school at the University of Ilorin for her first degree.
+She trained and specialized in neurosurgery at Usmanu Danfodiyo University under Professor B.B.
+Shehu.

 Medical career

 Aliu is the first female neurosurgeon in West Africa and also the first indigenous-trained female neurosurgeon in Nigeria.
 She currently works at the University of Ilorin Teaching Hospital.

+Appointment

+On July 21, 2026, Aliu was appointed as the medical director of Freeman Children's Clinic in Joplin, Missouri, United States.